-- b) the replacement part applies to a civil aeronautical product that has been certified or validated by ANAC and EASA regardless of the State of Design of the product: - c) the replacement part has been approved in accordance with the approval procedures of ANAC and EASA; - d) the Competent Authority that issued the approval shall exercise continued safety oversight functions; - e) any applicable additional conditions defined in subsection C5.1 of the Appendix C of this TIP. - 2.9.2.2.
+- e) any applicable additional conditions defined in subsection C5.1 of the Appendix C of this TIP. - 2.9.2.2.
 ANAC and EASA shall apply, without further investigation, the reciprocal acceptance of replacement parts under this TIP, unless the conditions for reciprocal acceptance are no longer met. - 2.9.2.3.
-ANAC shall automatically accept those STCs issued by EASA and respective replacement part where it can be clearly established that the approval is for a replacement part, which meets the conditions of subparagraph 2.9.2.1 of this TIP. - 2.9.2.4.
+At the time of signing of the Agreement, the European Union has no standalone design approval for a replacement part.
+EASA approves replacement parts through the issuance of an STC. - 2.9.2.4.
+ANAC shall automatically accept those STCs issued by EASA and respective replacement part where it can be clearly established that the approval is for a replacement part, which meets the conditions of subparagraph 2.9.2.1 of this TIP. - 2.9.2.5.
 EASA shall automatically accept replacement part design, and respective replacement part, approved by ANAC where it can be clearly established that the approval is for a replacement part, which meets the conditions of subparagraph 2.9.2.1 of this TIP.